Current Region:

 Kansas SB 394 Requires any commercial entity that knowingly shares or distributes material that is harmful to minors on a website, and the material appears on 25.0 percent or more of the webpages viewed on the website in any calendar month, or that knowingly hosts the website, to verify any person who is a resident of or is located in the state attempting to access the site is 18 years of age or older.

-July 3, 2024
+July 15 2024

 Kentucky HB 278 Retain original provisions except, new sections of KRS Chapter 436 to declare legislative findings relating to pornography; define terms; establish a civil cause of action against any commercial entity that publishes matter harmful to minors on the internet without obtaining age verification; require removal of personal data following review for access; establish civil causes of action for violations; establish limitations on applicability and liability.

-July 18, 2024
+July 18 2024

-Nebraska LB 1092 Requires websites where at least one-third of the content is pornographic to perform “reasonable age verification” to prevent minors from accessing the harmful material.
+Nebraska NE LB 1092 Requires websites where at least one-third of the content is pornographic to perform “reasonable age verification” to prevent minors from accessing the harmful material.

 Texas HB 18 Requires digital service providers to implement age verification measures if knowingly hosting “harmful” or “obscene” content.
 Allows parents more control over their children’s usage.
 A joint legislative study is required into the harms of various types of media on children.
+Much of this Bill was stayed by a US Federal Judge but the parts relating to pornography remain in force.

 November 1, 2024